cloudtogo/solarmesh-docs/content/en/docs/v1.13.x/reference/wasmplugin/index.md

 When applying a plugin, you need to fill in the following parameters:

-- Plugin Execution Stage: Determines where in the filter chain this WasmPlugin is to be injected.
+- Plugin Execution Phase: Determines where in the filter chain this WasmPlugin is to be injected.
 Execution stage order: Authentication > Authorization > Statistics > Default.
 - Plugin Execution Priority: If there are multiple plugins, you may need to set priorities.
 Higher numbers indicate higher priority, ranging from 1 to 1000.
 - PluginConfig: Plugin configuration, which can be referenced within the plugin.
 - VmConfig: Plugin virtual machine configuration, typically environment variables.